claytonkb/sbc/README.md

 It introduces the GRAPH element which can visually track the level of an 8-bit value over time.

-Note: The graphical elements only have 16 LEDs so they are only using the upper hex digit of the 8-bit value and throwing away the lower hex digits.
-Practically, this means you will click VAR sixteen times in one direction before you see a visual change on the LEDs.
+*Note: The graphical elements only have 16 LEDs so they are only using the upper hex digit of the 8-bit value and throwing away the lower bits.
+Practically, this means you will click VAR sixteen times in one direction before you see a visual change on the LEDs.*

 02_DSC.circ
 -----------